Arab culture: Cuisine

 A selection of Jordanian mezze, appetizers or small dishes, in Petra, Jordan.

 Originally, the Arabs of the Arabian Peninsula relied heavily on a diet of dates, wheat, barley, rice and meat, with little variety, with a heavy emphasis on yoghurt products, such as leben (لبن) (yoghurt without butterfat).
 Arabian cuisine today is the result of a combination of richly diverse cuisines, spanning the Arab world and incorporating Levantine, Egyptian, and others.
 It has also been influenced to a degree by the cuisines of India, Turkey, Berber, and others.
 In an average Arab household in Eastern Arabia, a visitor might expect a dinner consisting of a very large platter, shared commonly, with a vast mountain of rice, incorporating lamb or chicken, or both, as separate dishes, with various stewed vegetables, heavily spiced, sometimes with a tomato sauce.
 Most likely, there would be several other items on the side, less hearty.
 Tea would certainly accompany the meal, as it is almost constantly consumed.
 Coffee would be included as well.

-Tea culture

 Tea is a very important drink in the Arab world, it is usually served with breakfast, after lunch, and with dinner.
 For Arabs tea is a hospitality drink that is served to guests.
 It is also common for Arabs to drink tea with dates.